New Croton Dam: Construction

-Construction began in 1892 and was completed in 1906.
+Construction on the New Croton Dam, also known as Cornell Dam, began in 1892 and was completed in 1906.

 Building the dam meant diverting the river from its normal path and pumping the riverbed dry.
 To accomplish this, workers dug a crescent-shaped canal 1000 ft long and 200 ft wide in the hill on the north side of the river, secured the canal with a masonry retaining wall, and built temporary dams to control the water flow.
 The initial construction lasted eight years, and extensive modifications and repairs went on for another six.
 Working conditions were often difficult.
 A silent film, The Croton Dam Strike, released in 1900, depicted labor–management problems related to the dam's construction.

-Designed by Alphonse Fteley (1837–1903), the masonry dam is 266 ft broad at its base and 297 ft high from base to crest.
+Designed by Alphonse Fteley (1837–1903), the masony gravity dam is 266 ft broad at its base and 297 ft high from base to crest.
 At the time of its completion, it was the tallest dam in the world.
 Its foundation extends 130 ft below the bed of the river, and the dam contains 850000 yd3 of masonry.
 The engineers' tablet mounted on the headhouse nearest the spillway lists the spillway length as 1000 ft and the total length of the dam and spillway combined as 2188 ft.
 New Croton Dam impounds up to 19 e9USgal of water, a small fraction of the New York City water system's total storage capacity of 580 e9USgal.

 Work began in 1892 at a site on the property of A.B.
 Cornell 4 mi downstream of the original dam, which was submerged by the new reservoir.
 New Croton Reservoir was eventually able to supply 200 to 300 e6USgal a day via a new aqueduct that carried water to Jerome Park Reservoir in the north Bronx, New York City.